Ferris State University Student Writing Contest, Art Contest, and Mary Kilgallen Award

 - Permanent Address

-- Deliver paper entries to ASC 3080, the Department of Languages and Literature, Debra Vance or Melissa Wilkinson.
+- Deliver paper entries to ASC 3080, the Department of English.
+Literature, and World Languages.

 - The Prism Committee reserves the right not to award on inadequate submission.